 Narrow seat is good for tight spaces.
 The Graco Highback TurboBooster has two retractable cup holders and adjustable armrests.
 Reviewers say the narrow seat base makes it a good pick for small vehicles or those with multiple car seats.
 It has two recline positions.
-While most parents say the seat seems comfy for their children, an expert reviewer notes that the seat back is not as high as some others.
-The seat cover is machine-washable, and parents say it is easy to remove.
+While most parents say the seat seems comfy for their children, an expert notes that the seat back is not as high as some others.
+The seat cover is machine washable, and parents say it is easy to remove.
+The TurboBooster comes in more than a dozen colors and patterns, including bright colors and muted neutrals.
 Graco recommends the seat for children from 30 to 100 pounds and 38 to 57 inches.

-Review Credibility: Excellent The Graco Highback TurboBooster is one of CarsSeatBlog.com's picks for best booster seats.
-Editors like the head and torso protection, high weight limit, versatility, comfort foam, cup holders, adjustable armrests, one-hand height adjustment and two recline positions.
-However, the seat does require some assembly, and it's not as tall as some competitors, they say.
+The Graco Highback TurboBooster is a pick for best booster seat.
+Editors like the head and torso protection, high weight limit, comfort foam, cup holders, adjustable armrests, one-hand height adjustment and two recline positions.
+However, the seat does require some assembly, and it's not as tall as some of its competitors, they say.

-Review Credibility: Excellent The IIHS evaluates booster seats on how well they make a safety belt fit an average 6 year old.
-The Graco Highback TurboBooster is rated a best bet in high-back and backless mode, meaning the lap belt was flat or nearly flat on the thighs, and the shoulder belt was correctly positioned at or very near the mid-shoulder.
+The IIHS evaluates booster seats on how well they make a safety belt fit an average 6-year-old.
+The Graco Highback TurboBooster is rated a "best bet" in high-back and backless mode.

-Review: Booster Evaluations for 2012, Insurance Institute for Highway Safety , Not dated
+Review: Booster Evaluations for 2013, Insurance Institute for Highway Safety , Not Dated

 Review: Child Safety Seat Ease of Use Ratings, National Highway Traffic Safety Administration, Not dated